sidd-logan/unix_batch/README.md

 # unix_batch
 assignments
 <br>
-work everyone on different modules
+Chetan is working on different modules